 In addition to the small sample size of the present study, we only investigated the association between the blaOXA-48 gene and antibiotic resistance of clinical P. aeruginosa.
 Moreover, we isolated P. aeruginosa strains from a limited type of clinical samples.
-In addition, the investigation of ESBL-producing isolates of P. aeruginosa from other sources such as foods.
+The investigation of ESBL-producing isolates of P. aeruginosa from other sources such as foods is recommended.